-INSTRUCTIONS: List all donations and membership expenditures proposed to be made by the utility during the coming year and the accounts to be charged.
+INSTRUCTIONS: List all donations and membership expenditures proposed to be made by the utility during the coming y accounts to be charged.
 Give the name of each organization to whom a payment is to be made except that items less than \$1000 may be consolidated by category stating the number of organizations included.
 Group expenditures under headings such as:

-- Contributions to and memberships in charitable organizations - 2.
-Organizations of the utility industry - 3.
-Technical and professional organizations - 4.
-Commercial and trade organizations - 5.
+- 1. Contributions to and memberships in charitable organizations - 2.
+Organizations of the utility industry - Technical and professional organizations 3. - Commercial and trade organizations - 5.
 All other organizations and kinds of donations and contributions